Explore California

 Sonoma County

-Diverse, coastal, and quietly extraordinary
+Diverse, dynamic, and quietly extraordinary

 Sonoma County produces nearly twice as much wine as Napa Valley across 19 distinct AVAs, from the fog-kissed Sonoma Coast to the warm Alexander Valley.
 The county's extraordinary diversity of soils, elevations, and microclimates makes it one of California's most versatile wine regions, with Pinot Noir and Chardonnay achieving particular renown.